tsauvajon/cryptoblobs/README.md

 I made some minor adjustments for them to be deterministic (i.e. they don't change whenever you reload the page) but the generation itself is really just a copy and paste.

-CryptoBlob contracts are largely inspired by [CryptoZombies](https://cryptozombies.io/).
+CryptoBlob contracts are inspired by [CryptoZombies](https://cryptozombies.io/).